LeoIacca/rPOP/README.md

 rPOP performance and Centiloids conversion formulas as described in Iaccarino et al., have been validated using the first option (Tracer-independent).
 The user will be able to choose also tracer-specific templates options.
 The warping and differential smoothing are expected to be very similar, but the user will have to perform their own cross-validation to obtain Centiloid conversion formulas.

+Details on template generation are available in Iaccarino et al., and templates can also be viewed at Neurovault: https://neurovault.org/collections/CPHVNXDQ/

 ### rPOPs runs serially, so the time required to complete the job will depend on how many scans you input.

 ## rPOP Output